-What led Google to give up on Google Glass
+What led Google to abandon Google Glass

 Advertising